 Pleistocene (Ice Age) Mammals

-MAPS maintains three main departments: Archaeology, Paleontology and Science & Technology.
-Each department cultivates its own research teams, maintains its own collections, researches, and publishes in its own area of expertise, conducts field research in these research areas and conducts meetings and events in said areas of investigation.
+MAPS maintains three main departments: Archaeology, Paleontology, and Science & Technology.
+Each department cultivates its own research teams, maintains its own collections, publishes in its own area of expertise, conducts field research, and conducts meetings and events inside areas of investigation.

-The Department of Paleontology maintains active dig sites with its partners the US, Canada, and China.
-Crews have conducted Cretaceous age excavations in the Lance Creek formation in Wyoming, Triassic age excavations in North Carolina and Pliocene/Pleistocene age excavations in Florida.
+The Department of Paleontology maintains active dig sites with its partners in the US, Canada, and China.
+Crews have conducted Cretaceous age excavations in the Lance Creek formation in Wyoming, Triassic age excavations in North Carolina, and Pliocene/Pleistocene age excavations in Florida.
 Qualified members are welcome to participate in these excavations.
-Call MAPS for more information.
+Contact MAPS for more information.

-The Department of Science (and Technology) is a unique department in that it is tied to the STEM (and STEAM) programs in the Pasco, Pinellas, and Hillsborough school systems.
-This department also researches and develops exhibits in the history of technology such as the history of: communication, music, ax technology, hammer technology, light, batteries, etc. This department is also working on various patents and R/D opportunities.
-This department partners with LFC in expanding its animatronic technology, bringing current technology to area schools in the way of robotic dinosaurs, motion detection, wearable dinosaur suits and holograms.
+The Department of Science & Technology is a unique department in that it is tied to the STEM (and STEAM) programs in the Pasco, Pinellas, and Hillsborough school systems.
+This department also researches and develops exhibits in the history of technology such as the history of communication, music, ax technology, hammer technology, light, batteries, etc. This department is also working on various patents and research and development opportunities.
+This department partners with LFC in expanding its animatronic technology, bringing current technology to area schools in the way of robotic dinosaurs, motion detection, wearable dinosaur suits, and holograms.
 Qualified members are welcome to participate in this area of research.
-Call MAPS for more information.
+Contact MAPS for more information.